thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 In some cases, device name is a part of the MQTT topic.
 In this case you are able to use regular expression to extract device name value.
 This regular expression is configured in the **deviceNameTopicExpression** field.

-See example publish command and mapping below:
+See example publish command and mapping (already present in default configuration) below:

 ```bash
 mosquitto_pub -h localhost -p 1883 -t "sensor/SN-004/temperature" -m '{"value":36.6}'